coveo/source.coveo.com/_posts/2022-03-20-software-engineering-it-s-all-about-abstraction.md

 }
 ```

-Now, you've probably heard (or said), at least once in your career, something along the lines
+Now you've probably heard (or said) at least once in your career something along the lines

 > I wanted to keep my code simple and to know what it does, so I wrote everything in a single function.

-This kind of comment stems from years of witnessing horrible abstractions,
+This kind of comment stems from years of witnessing horrible abstractions such as:

 ```c++
 int main(int argc, char* argv[]) {